project-codeflare/multi-cluster-app-dispatcher/doc/usage/spark-demo-tutorial.md

 ### Running a Spark Job

-Once the AppWrapper job is created.
-It can be used to create pods to run Spark Master Services, Spark Workers and Spark Job.
+Once the MCAD Controller dispatches the AppWrapper, MCAD Controller will take care of pods creation and services that are listed in the AppWrapper.
+For this example, 5 pods and a service will be created as mentioned above.

 ```
 $ kubectl create -f spark-demo-1.yaml
 appwrapper.mcad.ibm.com/spark-c3-sx created

+$ kubectl get appwrappers
+NAME          AGE
+spark-c3-sx   5s
 ```

-Once created, we can check that the pods are running,
+Once deployed, we can check that the pods are created and running,

 ```
 $ kubectl get pods